jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

 -   **cw**: the tablet is rotated 90 degrees clockwise
 -   **ccw**: the tablet is rotated 90 degrees counter-clockwise

-Note that rotation is tool-specific.
-If you rotate the stylus tool, the eraser tool and all others still have the original rotation.
-To rotate the complete tablet, rotate all tools.
-To rotate a tool use:
+Note that rotation is a tablet-wide option.
+If you rotate one input tool all other tools associated with the same tablet are rotated to the same orientation.

 ` xsetwacom set "device name" Rotate half`